 The Radio network hardware is in a separate closet deep in the jail making access and maintenance difficult.
 The jail closet is full, not climate controlled, and not easily accessed due to its location in the center of the jail.
 Maintenance is difficult do to the absence of free space.
+The antenna tower on the jail roof is overloaded causing signals from one radio to interfere with other antennas negatively impacting the effectiveness of back radio systems.

-Gun Range.
-The Sheriff's Office operates a gun range located adjacent to the Okanogan County landfill.
+Training Facility and Range.
+The Sheriff's Office operates a training facility and firing range located adjacent to the Okanogan County landfill.
 The range was originally constructed in the 1960's and was completely remodeled by the Sheriff's Office in 2007.
 The remodeling project renovated the interior and exterior of the range building, grounds, and included the purchase and installation of advance targeting equipment.

 Radio Repair and Maintenance Shop.
 The Radio Repair and Maintenance shop is located in a small area of the Sheriff's administrative offices.
 This is where communications systems in the 911 Dispatch Center, computerized interface, digital analog converters, microwave from dispatch to hilltop repeaters, radio systems on all mountaintops, and portable handheld and mobile radios are repaired and maintained.
+The shipping and receiving of heavy and bulky palletized materials is difficult if not impossible.